 Photo Walks by TNS Photo Club

-TNS Member: Free | Non-Member: $2 (No refunds for these programs)
+TNS Member: Free | Non-Member: $2

 Guided hikes through the SNC.
 Meet in the parking lot by 8 am.
 Bring your camera.
 Dress for the weather.

-Join us on one of these encounters to visit the rehabilitated owls that call the Stage Nature Center home.
+Join us on one of these tours to visit the 5 rehabilitated owls that call the Stage Nature Center home.
 This tour gives you a chance to learn more about the different owl species, reasons why they each live in captivity, explore their different personalities, and get your owl questions answered.
 Children must be accompanied by an adult.
 Fees apply to all participants.

 TNS Member: $11.50 | Non-Member: $14.50